Curvature regularization for Non-line-of-sight Imaging from Under-sampled Data: Dual-domain curvature method and GPU implementation

 \subsection{GPU implementation}

 The GPU has a distinct advantage in parallel computing, consisting of thousands of smaller, more efficient cores designed for multitasking.
 The GPU-based image reconstruction allows for the use of more complex models and maintains reasonable execution time.
 Thus, we implement both Algorithm \ref{alg1} and Algorithm \ref{alg2} on the GPU to reduce the computational time.
-We utilized one RTX 2080 graphics card to run our algorithms.
-For $64\times 64\times 512$ data, each iteration takes about 0.1 seconds, and for $128\times 128\times 512$ data, each iteration takes about 0.2 seconds.
+We utilized one TITAN RTX graphics card to run our algorithms, for which each iteration takes about 0.1 seconds for $128\times 128\times 512$ data.
 For data with higher dimensions, the advantage of GPU over CPU is more obvious.